 Sanders was acquitted of a third-degree assault charge.

-The filing argues the police department established procedures for using force, including specific instructions on dealing with prisoners banging on a cell door, as Baker was doing.
-The former police officer followed the established directives when he entered Baker's cell.
+The filing argued the police department established procedures for using force, including specific instructions on dealing with prisoners banging on a cell door, as Baker was doing.
+It states that the former police officer followed the established directives when he entered Baker's cell.
 He claims that despite following procedure, he was fired partially because of the "vague and ambiguous" nature of the ordinance.

 Calls to Matthes, Burton, Sanders' attorney and the city's attorney were not returned.